-Before you form an LLC, register an assumed name, or start a corporation, you'll need to complete a business name search with the South Carolina Business Name Search tool to see if your name is unique.
+Before you form a limited liability company (LLC), register a trade name, or start a corporation, you’ll need to complete a business name search with the South Carolina Business Name Search tool to see if your name is unique.

 In our South Carolina Business Name Search guide, we’ll show you exactly how to check LLC name availability in South Carolina.